Barnes has best game with Kings in 115-108 win over Knicks

 TIP-INS

-Kings: Giles was ejected with 5:07 left after being called for a Flagrant 2 penalty when he appeared to elbow Kornet in the head.
-Giles waved his arms while exiting to a loud ovation. .
-The Kings made 26 of 33 free throws.
+Giles was ejected with 5:07 left after being called for a Flagrant 2 penalty when he appeared to elbow Kornet in the head.
+Giles waved his arms while exiting to a loud ovation.
+Joerger later praised his rookie big man, who shot 7 of 9 and had seven rebounds.
+“It’s fun to watch the young guys getting better and better,” Joerger said.
+“Don’t wait for a couple years to watch us because the journey’s going to be fun.
+That’s one example, watching him get better right in front of your eyes.”

 UP NEXT